Important: Confirm with your lecturer whether you are using APA 6th or APA 7th as they are slightly different.

-- Give author of entry if one is named, otherwise begin with title.
+- Give the author of entry if one is named, otherwise use the entry title.

-- Give title of entry (no italics) and title of whole work/website (italics) preceded by ‘In’ (no italics).
+- Give the title of the entry (no italics) and the title of the whole work/website (italics) preceded by ‘In’ (no italics).

-- Give page and any edition and volume numbers after title.
+- Give the page and any edition and volume numbers after the title.
 Page numbers are not needed if entries are arranged in a single alphabetical sequence.

 - Give publication information or DOI or URL if online.
-Provide URL of item (use the permanent link).
+Provide the URL of the source (use the permanent link).

-- Include retrieval date if content is not fixed (i.e., likely to be edited or updated).
+- Include a retrieval date if the content is not fixed (i.e., likely to be edited or updated).